josuecross/infra-automation-toolkit/README.md

-\# 🛠️ Infra Automation Toolkit
+# Infra Automation Toolkit

-\*A collection of Python and Bash automation tools designed to diagnose, validate, and recover infrastructure servers in large-scale compute environments.\*
+*A collection of Python and Bash automation tools designed to diagnose, validate, and recover infrastructure servers in large-scale compute environments.*

-\## 🚀 Overview
+## Overview

-The \*\*Infra Automation Toolkit\*\* is a modular set of automation scripts created to standardize troubleshooting workflows, accelerate server bring-up, and reduce manual operational work across HPC, compute, and enterprise infrastructure.
+The **Infra Automation Toolkit** is a modular set of automation scripts created to standardize troubleshooting workflows, accelerate server bring-up, and reduce manual operational work across HPC, compute, and enterprise infrastructure.